 USAA's low rates and good customer service make it a sound choice for those who are eligible for USAA membership.
-It typically offers very low rates for both auto and home insurance, despite the lack of available discounts.
-Overall, USAA is a great choice for your insurance needs.
+It typically offers low rates for both auto and home insurance, despite the lack of available discounts.
+Overall, USAA is a great choice for insurance.

 USAA Insurance: Our Thoughts